r4victor/tenthousandmeters/content/blog/python_bts_12.md

                 [03.115628] Client 2 disconnects.
 ```

 The clients connect, send the same two messages and disconnect.
-It takes half a second for a client to type a message, and thus, it takes about three seconds for the server to serve all the clients.
+It takes half a second for a client to type a message, and thus it takes about three seconds for the server to serve all the clients.
 A single slow client, however, could make the server unavailable for an arbitrary long time.
 We should really make the server concurrent!

 ## OS threads